Therapeutic Farm

 Mario and Luigi

 Mario and Luigi are twin Nigerian Dwarf goats born in May of 2020.
 Born in the middle of a pandemic, these two adorable boys were gifted to Forget Me Not Farm to be a part of our outreach program.
-They make weekly visits to a special therapeutic preschool.
+They made weekly visits to a special therapeutic preschool.
 There the children learned to bottle-feed them until they were weaned, and now help socialize, walk and train them.
 We don’t know who likes the playground more, the preschoolers or the goats!
 Mario and Luigi are the youngest animals on the farm, and have brought so much joy, laughter and love to everyone they meet.
 As they have grown, their confidence has to and they are often spotted playing and head-butting with the older goats and sheep.

 Ace, Peanut, and Prince the Alpacas